Great Southern Slam: 2012 tournament

 The 2012 tournament was held from 9–11 June.
 It expanded to eighteen teams, divided into six groups for the first round.

 2014 Tournament

 The 2014 TGSS was held at the Adelaide Showgrounds on 7-9 June 2014.
 The tournament was expanded again to 45 teams from Australia and New Zealand, playing in two divisions.

 2016 Tournament

 The 2016 TGSS was held from 11-13 June, with 45 teams again playing in two divisions.

 2018 Tournament

 The 2018 TGSS was held from 9-11 June, with 48 teams competing over three divisions.
 2018 was the first year that a third division was added.

 2020 Tournament

 TGSS was planned to be held in 2020 from 6-8 June at the Adelaide Showgrounds but was cancelled due to COVID-19.

 2022 Tournament

-The 2022 iteration of TGSS has been confirmed for 11-13 June at the Adelaide Showgrounds.
-There will be 30 teams competing across three divisions.
+In 2022 TGSS was held from 11-13 June at the Adelaide Showgrounds.
+30 teams competed across three divisions.
+It was the first roller derby tournament to be held globally since the beginning of the COVID-19 pandemic.

+2024 Tournament

+2024's TGSS was held at the Adelaide Showground and included 45 teams from Australia and New Zealand playing across 65 games over three divisions.
+Three additional challenge bouts were also played.

+For the first time ever TGSS doubled as the WFTDA Oceania Regional Championships, which meant that the first and second place winners of Division 1 will earned a place in the 2024 WFTDA World Championships to be held in Portland, Oregon.
+Victorian Roller Derby and Adelaide Roller Derby were the first and second placed teams for the WFTDA Oceania Regional Championships.